West End Girl: Background

-Following the release of No Shame (2018) Allen met and married the actor David Harbour and moved to Brooklyn.
-Allen ventured away from music into other endeavours including stage acting, starring on the West End in 2:22 A Ghost Story (2021) and screen acting in Dreamland (2023).
+Following the release of No Shame (2018), Allen met and married the actor David Harbour and moved to Brooklyn.
+She ventured away from music into other endeavours including stage acting, starring in the West End production 2:22 A Ghost Story (2021) and screen acting in Dreamland (2023).
 Allen also launched the popular podcast Miss Me with Miquita Oliver.
-In April 2019, Allen stated on Beats 1 radio that she was working on her next record which would be a concept album.
-Allen later said in March 2020 that her new album only features "odd mentions" of her past addictions, stating: "This album I've been doing, I've been writing for just over a year, but I feel like I've moved on mentally so far from that time."
+In April 2019, Allen stated on Beats 1 radio that she was working on her next album, describing it as a concept album.
+She later revealed in March 2020 that her new album features "odd mentions" of her past addictions, stating "This album I've been doing, I've been writing for just over a year, but I feel like I've moved on mentally so far from that time."

-Following a significant hiatus, Allen began writing consistently again in 2020, but suffering writer's block, felt dissatisfied with what she created.
-In 2022 Allen recruited producer Blue May.
+Following a significant hiatus, Allen began writing consistently again in 2020, but suffered from writer's block, and felt dissatisfied with what she was creating.
+In 2022, Allen recruited producer Blue May.
 The collaboration was described as a "complete failure" by the latter.
-During the two-month period in New York, the pair reportedly "barely wrote one song."
-May noted that Allen was often absent from the studio.
+During a two-month period in New York, the pair reportedly "barely wrote one song", with May noting that Allen was often absent from the studio.
 Allen said of the five weeks in a music studio she had booked, that it felt "contrived" and that the music was not ready to be released.
-In early 2024, she said she had recorded around 50 songs for her next music project, which she was still working on.
+In early 2024, she said she had recorded around fifty songs for her next music project, which she was still working on.

 In the summer of 2024, Allen met May once more in Los Angeles, where she shared details about her personal life and discussed her interest in beginning writing and working with him again.
-Allen contacted May once more a month after they met to start work on the album and schedule recording time.
+Shortly after this, they met to start work on the album and schedule recording time.

 Writing and recording

-West End Girl was created and recorded over the course of 10 days at Blue May's home in Los Angeles.
-Unlike her previous work, which often featured one key producer, Allen wanted to a larger writers room.
+West End Girl was created and recorded over a ten-day period at Blue May's home in Los Angeles.
+Unlike her previous work, which often featured one main producer, Allen wanted to include additional writers and producers in the album's creation.

-Allen and May put together a team of different people – writers, producers, players – that would come and go from the studio over the course of the ten days.
-Co executive producer Kito, along with Allen and May produced all the albums tracks, whilst also wrote all the songs with Hayley Gene Penner, Chloe Angelides and Violet Skies.
-On the first day of recording Allen presented 18 song titles and a vision for a chronological album.
-"Just Enough", was the first song to be written for the album and was completed within the days first three hours.
-The song was inspired by the Elvis Presley song, Can't Help Falling in Love and written by Allen as she was sharing her relationship details with May, Kito and Angelides.
+Allen and May put together a team of writers, producers, and players that would come and go from the studio over the course of the ten days.
+Co-executive producer, Kito, along with Allen and May, produced all the album's tracks, whilst Allen collaborated on the songwriting with Hayley Gene Penner, Chloe Angelides, and Violet Skies.
+On the first day of recording, Allen presented eighteen song titles and a vision for a chronological album.
+"Just Enough" was the first song to be written for the album, and was completed within three hours.
+The song was inspired by the Elvis Presley song, "Can't Help Falling in Love" (1961), and written by Allen as she was sharing her relationship details with May, Kito, and Angelides.
 That same day, the group completed writing and recording "Tennis".